 - Subcutaneous (SQ) or intravenous (IV) fluids to maintain hydration in the face of the extreme fluid losses from vomiting and diarrhea that are so typical of this disease

-- Anti-vomiting/nausea medications - to prevent further damage from vomiting and to keep the patient comfortable as possible.
+- Anti-vomiting/nausea medications - to prevent further damage from vomiting and to keep the patient as comfortable as possible.

 - Antibiotics - because the virus has the potential to slough the intestinal tract, antibiotics help protect against secondary infection.